Floorp-Projects/Floorp/devtools/client/performance-new/README.md

 The popup UI is not a React Redux app, but has a vanilla browser chrome implementation.
 This was done to make the popup as fast as possible, with a trade-off of some complexity with dealing with the non-standard (i.e. not a normal webpage) browser chrome environment.
 The popup is designed to be as low overhead as possible in order to get the cleanest performance profiles.
 Special care must be taken to not impact browser startup times when working with this implementation, as it also turns on the global profiler shortcuts.

+Some code about the popup is also present in `devtools/startup/DevToolsStartup.sys.mjs`, and its markup is defined in `browser/base/content/appmenu-viewcache.inc.xhtml` (search for `PanelUI-profiler`).

 ## Injecting profiles into [profiler.firefox.com]

 After a profile has been collected, it needs to be sent to [profiler.firefox.com] for analysis.
-This is done by using browser APIs to open a new tab, and then injecting the profile into the page through a frame script.
-See `frame-script.js` for implementation details.
-Both the DevTools Panel and the Popup use this frame script.
+This is done by using browser APIs to open a new tab, and then setting up a web channel for the communication between the unprivileged page and the privileged chrome code.
+The page requests the profile data (as well as symbolication requests in some cases) through this Web Channel.
+See `handleWebChannelMessage` in `background.jsm.js` as well as related code in `devtools/startup/DevToolsStartup.sys.mjs` for implementation details.
+Both the DevTools Panel and the Popup use this channel.

 [profiler.firefox.com]: https://profiler.firefox.com